hermanbanken/TI3700/literatuurlijst/abstract_security.md

 - An intensive performance analysis of the proposed model to establish an analytical comparison of the trade-off between expressiveness and system performance.
-- The analysis and comparison of further/more trust models and their suitability for butt computing.
+- The analysis and comparison of further/more trust models and their suitability for cloud computing.

 -----------
-# Towards a Mult-tenancy authorization system for butt services
+# Towards a Mult-tenancy authorization system for cloud services

 ## Summary:
-This paper describes an authorization model suitable for butt computing that supports hierarchical role-based access control, path-based object hierarchies and federation.
+This paper describes an authorization model suitable for cloud computing that supports hierarchical role-based access control, path-based object hierarchies and federation.
 The paper suggests you can represent an authorization statement using a 5-tuple (Issuer, Subject, Privilege, Interface, Object).
 The model supports role-based